Capital Expenditure (CapEx) in Financial Management

 Capital expenditures (CapEx) done right can result in long-term success.
 Acumatica’s Josh Rappoport takes a deep dive into what CapEx is and how it can positively affect the future of any small or midsized enterprise (SME).

-Capital expenditures (CapEx) are long-term investments in assets like equipment, buildings, or software that drive business growth.
+Capital expenditures (CapEx) are long-term investments in assets a company expects to use for more than one year, including equipment, buildings, vehicles, and software that drive business growth.

 This article explains what CapEx is, how it’s calculated, and why it matters in financial planning.